Things to do in Nozawa if you don’t Ski or Board

-If the rest of your skiing family has chosen Nozawa for your Ski Holiday destination then you are in luck.
-Unlike many ski resorts around Japan and the world, Nozawa Onsen was a working village for centuries before it was discovered all this snow was good for something.
+If your family has chosen Nozawa Onsen for your ski holiday, you’re in luck!
+Unlike many ski resorts in Japan and around the world, Nozawa Onsen was a thriving working village long before it became famous for its snow.

 1. Take a Lesson